-Mobile and Smart Technology and Social Media Policy
+Mobile Technology & Social Media Policy (Kent Model)

-Person Responsible for this Policy Joanna Langton
+Person Responsible for this Policy Joanna Langton, Headteacher

-Governor Responsible for this Policy Pamela Lock
+Governor Responsible for this Policy Pamela Lock, Chair of Governors

 Team Responsible for this Policy FGB

 Date Approved Autumn 2023

 Season to be Reviewed by Autumn 2024

 Policy Reference HSS03

-Peter's Church of England Primary School aims to provide a happy, secure and Christian learning environment in which every child can achieve academic and personal success.
+St Peter's Church of England Primary School aims to provide a happy, secure and Christian learning environment in which every child can achieve academic and personal success.

 The Governors and Staff of St Peter's Church of England Primary School believe our school policies help us to continuously improve the school and ensure that each child is valued and encouraged.
 We recognise that all children have potential and through the school polices we aim to create a caring and well-ordered environment in which our school family can learn and develop.